MMM-CalendarExt2/MMM-CalendarExt2/Detail-about-Event-Time.md

 Of course you can redefine the format with your wish or locale.

 # 3. Exception
 In `view:week` and `view:month`, Only `timeForamt` and `dateFormat` will be valid and others will be ignored, because there might be not enough space to display event time.
+(But anyway, you can modify it with CSS by force)